Top of Page

 Racial/Ethnic Composition

-The Greater Lincoln Park region over the last four years has remained relatively diverse.
+In the Greater Lincoln Park region over the last four years, the number of students who identify as White has decreased.

-In the racial/ethnic composition of the Greater Lincoln Park student population, the majority of students identify as White or Black, although in the past four years the percentage of students identifying as White has decreased from 53% to 51%, and the percentage of students identifying as Black remained stable at 18%.
+In the region's student population over the last four years, the majority of students identify as White, with the percent of students identifying as White decreasing from 53% to 51%, while the percentage of students identifying as Black remained the same at 18%.

 Race/Ethnicity Composition Over Time